mveytsman/dilettante/README.markdown

 # Dilettante

-It turns out that [maven central](http://search.maven.org/) only lets you use SSL if you purchase an authentication token for a [donation](http://www.sonatype.com/clm/secure-access-to-central) of $10.
+It turns out that [Maven Central](http://search.maven.org/) only lets you use SSL if you purchase an authentication token for a [donation](http://www.sonatype.com/clm/secure-access-to-central) of $10.
 They claim this $10 will go to the Apache project, but that's besides the point.

 SSL encryption requires a separate authentication token.
 To see what I mean, try opening  [http://central.maven.org/maven2/org/springframework/](http://central.maven.org/maven2/org/springframework/) and [https://central.maven.org/maven2/org/springframework/](https://central.maven.org/maven2/org/springframework/) in your browser.
 This means that package managers like Clojure's lein, Scala's sbt, and maven itself when not specially configured will download JARs without any SSL.

+Dilettante is a man in the middle proxy that injects malicious codes into JARs served by Maven Central.

 ## Usage